Has Your Android Phone Been Infected with Malware?

 Malware is out to get you.
 It’s a sad and unfortunate truth: regardless of your device, becoming infected with malware is a very real possibility when software installation is involved.
 For a long time, malware was isolated to Windows due to its dominance in the computer market, eventually moving on to infect Mac and Linux computers (to a lesser degree).
 Now, malware presents a threat to mobile devices, including Android.
 Are you prepared?

 The immediate question is, how does malware get on an Android device in the first place?
 After all, most users only install apps through the Play Store, and Google keeps a tight watch over that to make sure malware doesn’t squeeze through, right?
 Not entirely.
-Suspicious apps have been known to make it onto the Play Store.
-And then there’s the whole issue with using a third-party app distributor to install cracked apps, which can also result in malware.
+Suspicious apps have been known to make it onto the Play Store .
+And then there’s the whole issue with using a third-party app distributor to install cracked apps , which can also result in malware.
+This, in turn, can cause your phone to download unwanted content and increase your data usage .

 Is your Android infected without you knowing?
 If so, how can you cleanse your device of these impurities?
 And how can you keep yourself protected in the future?
 Keep reading to find out.